Fl4gu1z0wsky/CEH/README.md

 **SHA-1** - (Secure Hash Algorithm 1) It is a cryptographic hash function which takes an input and produces a 160-bit (20-byte) hash value known as a message digest – typically rendered as a hexadecimal number, 40 digits long.

 **RC5** - (Rivest Cipher) It is a symmetric-key block cipher notable for its simplicity.
 The Advanced Encryption Standard (AES) candidate RC6 was based on RC5.

+**IRC** - Internet Relay Chat - It is an application layer protocol that facilitates communication in text.
+The chat process works on a client/server networking model.

+**IPsec** - Internet Protocol Security - It  is a secure network protocol suite that authenticates and encrypts the packets of data to provide secure encrypted communication between two computers over an Internet Protocol network.
+It is used in virtual private networks (VPNs).

+**PPP** - Point-to-Point Protocol - It is a Data link layer (layer 2) communications protocol between two routers directly without any host or any other networking in between.
+It can provide connection authentication, transmission encryption, and compression.

+**PEM** - Privacy-Enhanced Mail - It is a file format for storing and sending cryptographic keys, certificates, and other data.
+While the original standards were never broadly adopted, and were supplanted by PGP and S/MIME, the textual encoding they defined became very popular.
+The PEM format was eventually formalized by the IETF in RFC 7468.

+**SET** - Secure Electronic Transaction - It is a communications protocol standard for securing credit card transactions over networks, specifically, the Internet.
+It is a set of security protocols and formats that enabled users to employ the existing credit card payment infrastructure on an open network in a secure fashion.
+However, it failed to gain attraction in the market.
+Visa now promotes the 3-D Secure scheme.

 ### IoT